UXARRAY/uxarray/docs/user-guide/representation.rst

 UGRID Conventions
 ==================

-UXarray uses the UGRID conventions ...
+    UXarray uses the UGRID conventions as a foundation for representing unstructured grids.

 Dimensions
 ==========

-In ``UXarray``, an unstructured grid is defined as a set of Faces that either fully or partially cover the surface of a sphere.
-Each face is composed of Nodes that make up each corner, and Edges that connect each node to form a closed Face.
-All nodes, edges, and faces are unique (i.e. no duplicates are stored).
+In UXarray, an unstructured grid is composed of faces that either fully or partially cover the surface of a sphere (i.e. Earth in climate models).
+Each face is made up of Nodes and Edges.

 Nodes
 -----